mdn/content/files/en-us/web/api/history_api/working_with_the_history_api/index.md

 Here, we're calling `pushState()` with three arguments:

 - `json`: this is the content we just fetched.
 It will be stored with the history entry, and later included as the {{domxref("PopStateEvent.state", "state")}} property of the argument passed to the `popstate` event handler.
-- `""`: this is needed for backwards compatibility reasons only, and should always be an empty string
+- `""`: this is needed for backward compatibility with legacy sites, and should always be an empty string
 - `creature`: this will be used as the URL for the entry.
 It will be shown in the browser's URL bar, and will be used as the value of the {{httpheader("Referer")}} header in any HTTP requests that the page makes.
 Note that this must be {{Glossary("Same-origin policy", "same-origin")}} with the page.

 ## Using the `popstate` event